What is research and development (R&D) tax relief?

 The UK Government offers tax reliefs via the small and medium sized enterprises (SMEs) R&D relief scheme.
 This scheme aims to encourage SMEs to invest in innovation and research in science and technology (ie R&D activities).

 Under the scheme, SMEs are given tax breaks for carrying out R&D activities.
 This is not to be confused with the R&D Expenditure Credit (RDEC), which is for large corporations.

-The SME R&D relief scheme allows businesses to either:
+From 1 April 2023, the SME R&D relief scheme allows businesses to either:

 Is my business eligible for the scheme?

 To be eligible for the SME R&D relief scheme, your company must:

 be a limited company registered for corporation tax

 be a SME for the purposes of this tax relief, and

 have carried out and spent money on R&D

 Under the SME R&D relief scheme, a company is an SME if it: